arnisoph/vagrant-devenv/README.rst

 ''''''

 * set ``headless`` to "true" in your packer user variable file
-* build image with debug param ``-var debug_provision="yes"``, this causes a long sleep at the end of image provisioning so that you can log into the machine
+* build image with debug param ``-var debug_provision=yes``, this causes a long sleep at the end of image provisioning so that you can log into the machine

 Additional resources